KevinKra/My_notes/AWS/Guru_path/Apprentice/Cloud-Practitioner/notes.md

 #### Scalability

 - **Scale up**
-  > Upgrading the infrastructure currently being utilized by an account, example: Upgrading the EC2 instance from t family to m.
+  > Upgrading the infrastructure currently being utilized by an account.
+Example: Upgrading the EC2 instance from t family to m family.
 - **Scale out**
-  > Adding multiple virtual machines behind an elastic load balancer (more common to scale out than scale up)
+  > Adding multiple virtual machines behind an elastic load balancer (more common to scale out than scale up.)
   - **Stateless Applications** - an application that doesn't hold state (lamba) and forgets after interaction.
-  - **Distribute Load to Multiple Nodes** - RDS read-replicas are an example.
+  - **Distribute Load to Multiple Nodes** - Example: RDS read-replicas.
   - **Stateless Components** - The more stateless components, the easier it is to scale.
-Ex: Signing into a website, instead of storing user data on a webserver, store their data instead on the user's browser as a cookie.
+Ex: Signing into a website, instead of storing user data on a webserver, store their data on the user's browser as a cookie.
   - **Stateful Components** - Storing information in a database.
   - **Implement Session Affinity** - _Sticky session_, putting a cookie in a user's browser.
 An ALB will detect the cookie and send the user to a specific EC2 instance.
   - **Implement Distributed Processing** - _Elastic Map Reduce_ Using fleets of EC2 instances to process extreme amounts of data.